Mahesh1choudhary/Thread-safe-Concurrent-Singly-Linked-List/ReadMe.md

 # Thread safe singly Linked List Implementation
-##### Note: This implementation is used as helper class in my project- Thread safe LRU cache system, So only functions that are needed are implemented, and the structure also differe from normal implementation; But the idea can be used to implement general thread safe linked list.
+##### Note: This implementation is used as helper class in my project- Thread safe LRU cache system, So only functions that are needed are implemented, and the structure also differs from normal implementation; But the ideas can be used to implement general thread safe linked list.

-We have a Node structure with given value and mutex.
-We choose shared_mutex for this to allow multiple reads to the same node and single write at a time.
-When multiple thread wants to erase a single value in linkedlist, they have to check each node and finally removes one node.
-So no of reads will be much higher than write, therefore shared_mutex is more efficient here.

-Each Node has a lock.
+### Node structure
+each node has one value parameter, pointer to next node and a mutex for protection.

+### General rules to be followed
 When we want to remove a node, we have to take lock on previous node, current node and next node in this order to avoid deadlock and maintain thread safety.
-Also since it is singly linked list, so movement is possible in one direction only; But in case of Double linked list also , we have to limit movement in one direction only to avoid deadlock.
+Also since it is singly linked list, so movement is possible in one direction only; But in case of Doubly linked list also , we have to limit movement in one direction only to avoid deadlock.

+Since, in cahce system, keys are unique, so we assume that all values in linked list are unique and there are no duplicates.